patarok/Laravel-From-Scratch-Blog-Project/README.md

 5. Allow registered users to "follow" certain authors.
 When they publish a new post, an email should be delivered to all followers.
 6. Allow registered users to "bookmark" certain posts that they enjoyed.
 Then display their bookmarks in a corresponding settings page.
 7. Add an account page to update your username and upload an avatar for your profile.

+## Acknowledgements

+Thanks to the following people and projects for inspiration, tooling, and support:

+- **Laracasts** – THE platform to learn Laravel
+- **Jeffrey Way** – original idea, actual original project
+- **Oliver Buchmann** – delivered the docker-compose prefab, I beefed up here

+## NOTE
+I installed some additional and interesting node packages I used in some projects back in the days.